shogun-toolbox/shogun/doc/md/QUICKSTART.md

   atlas3-base-dev, libeigen3-dev
 * Depending on the enabled interfaces you may need: swig 2, r-base-dev, liboctave-dev, openjdk-6-jdk/openjdk-7-jdk, jblas, jblas-dev, python2.7-dev, python-numpy

 ## Download sources

-The following commands will clone the shogun repository and download approximately 350-400 MB of data.
+The following commands will get the prepared shogun source archives.
+If you choose to fetch "shogun-data" as well, approximately 250 MB of data will be downloaded.

 ```